tuovinen/toolBox/NPS scripts/README.md

 <h1>NPS Scripts</h1>

-A company needs to contact new customers and send Net Promoter Score (NPS) survey.
-For this purpose we need to gather customer details from order emails.
+A company needs to contact new customers for Net Promoter Score (NPS) survey.
+For this purpose we need to get customer and admin user details from order emails.

 <b>mails2files.vba</b>
 Takes all selected emails and saves them as text files with an order number as a filename.